appscode/blog/content/post/stash-v0.9.0-rc.4/index.md

 - Clarify that user can not user `/stash` as `mountPath` for local backend [#945](https://github.com/stashed/stash/issues/945)
 - Invalid flag name for PVC restorer job [#956](https://github.com/stashed/stash/issues/956)

 Please try this version and let us know if you face any issues.
-Ping us on [Slack](https://appscode.slack.com) or file an issue [here](https://github.com/stashed/stash/issues).
+You can follow us on Twitter [@KubeStash](https://twitter.com/KubeStash), talk to us on [Slack](https://appscode.slack.com) or file an issue [here](https://github.com/stashed/stash/issues).